rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 Note that not every command in the list will work with Cloud Servers.
 The nova client is written for use with OpenStack, not for the Rackspace Cloud specifically.
-Thus, some of the commands refer to operations that haven&rsquo;t been implemented on Cloud Servers yet, while others are there to manage a full OpenStack installation.
+Thus, some of the commands refer to operations that haven't been implemented on Cloud Servers yet, while others are there to manage a full OpenStack installation.

-We&rsquo;ll walk through the more common operations that will work with Rackspace Cloud Servers and how to use them.
+We'll walk through the more common operations that will work with Rackspace Cloud Servers and how to use them.

 ### Note on spaces

-If you want to refer to a server or image by name and the name has a space in it, remember to put the name in quotes so the client knows it&rsquo;s a single argument.
+If you want to refer to a server or image by name and the name has a space in it, remember to put the name in quotes so the client knows it's a single argument.

 ### More common commands